-To meet this requirement the County, with assistance from Operations, SCGIS, Engineering, and County staff, will continue to maintain digital mapping of the following features:
+To meet this requirement the County, with assistance from Operations, SCGIS, Engineering, and other County staff, will continue to maintain digital mapping of the following features:

 - 1. Known MS4 outfalls and known discharge points. - 2.
-Receiving waters, other than ground water. - 3.
+Receiving waters, other than groundwater. - 3.
 Stormwater treatment and flow control BMPs/facilities owned or operated by the Permittee. - 4.
 Geographic areas served by the Permittee's MS4 that do not discharge stormwater to surface waters. - 5.
 Tributary conveyances to all known outfalls and discharge points with a 24-inch nominal diameter or larger, or an equivalent cross-sectional area for non-pipe systems.
 The following attributes must be mapped: - a.
 Tributary conveyance type, material, and size where known. - b.
 Associated drainage areas. - c.
-Land use. - d.
-Connections between the MS4 owned or operated by the Permittee and other municipalities or public entities. - 6.
-All connections to the MS4 authorized or allowed by the Permittee after February 16, 2007.
+Land use. - 6.
+Connections between the MS4 owned or operated by the Permittee and other municipalities or public entities. - 7.
+All connections to the MS4 authorized or allowed by the Permittee after February 16, 2007. - 8.
+All known connections from the MS4 to a privately owned stormwater system.

-As of January 1, 2020, County staff began collecting size and material of all known MS4 outfalls during the normal course of business (i.e., during field screenings, inspection, or maintenance) and update records.
-The County continues to collect and confirm outfall data, including location, size, material type, and elevations at the outfall's invert, The SWMP mapped all connections between the MS4 and private stormwater infrastructure.7
+As of January 1, 2020, County staff began collecting size and material of all known MS4 outfalls during the normal course of business (i.e., during field screenings, inspection, or maintenance) and updating records.
+The County continues to collect and confirm outfall data, including location, size, material type, and elevations at the outfall's invert, and plans to submit this information no later than March 31, 2026.
+The SWMP mapped all connections between the MS4 and private stormwater infrastructure, and the County plans to continue updating records as needed.